THE STRUCTURED UNIVERSE

 A universe built from distinctions, relations, and structure — not from “stuff”

-The ontology is grounded in a single structural fact: a Potential that cannot remain undifferentiated.
-From the inevitability of expression, four structural features follow.
+The ontology is grounded in a single structural fact: the Impossibility of Not-Being (Potential).

 These are not assumptions added to the ontology.